VOICE OF THE PERSECUTED

 • Alice Loksha Ngaddah, kidnapped February 2019.
 She is a mother of two, working as a nurse for UNICEF.
 Pray for her release.

-• Pray for Pastor Wang Yi to be released from prison
+• Pastor Wang Yi to be released from prison, for his family and for the church.

-Valerie Creekmore, Persecution Watch Prayer Call Moderator
+Valerie Creekmore, Persecution Watch Prayer Conference Call Moderator

 Prayer Conference Call Details